Facebook plans to launch a new dating feature for 'meaningful, long-term relationships'

 "I have a theory that a lot of war and bad things going on are all actually the result of people being insufficiently loved," Rosenstein told NBC News.

-But many tech industry observers were openly skeptical of the new feature, with some suggesting a company embroiled in controversies over privacy and the spread of fake news might not be the perfect place to meet your match.
+But many tech industry observers were openly skeptical of the new feature, with some suggesting a platform embroiled in controversies over privacy, hate speech and fake news might not be the perfect place to meet your match.

 Christopher Wylie, the key whistleblower in the Cambridge Analytica data harvesting case, tweeted derisively about the plans.